 Fireplaces built By RL Sanborn Masonry

-R L Sanborn Masonry Provides Custom masonry fireplace installation services in
+RL Sanborn Masonry provides custom masonry fireplace installation services in

 Cumberland County Maine.
-With 25 years experience building
+With 25 years experience building wood burning, custom

-County Maine Residents.
+Cumberland County, Maine Residents.

-Although brick Rumford fireplaces are the most popular option.
-Our
+Brick Rumford fireplaces are a popular option.
+Our customers may select masonry

-customers may select masonry materials and design options that meet personal
+materials and design options that meet personal preferences.
+We understand that

 You may choose the dimensions or request our professional opinion, based